Energy grants Warm Front and other government grants

 However, some companies still use boiler scrappage to offer money-off if you get a new boiler from them.
 This is not the government scheme, and we recommend you get more than one quote because sometimes, even with the money-off offer, these boilers might not be the cheapest.

-If you're considering a new boiler, check out our boiler Best Buys.
+If you're considering a new boiler, make sure you get a reliable one - check out our boiler Best Buys.